-Your first reaction might be to delete their number.
+Your first reaction upon seeing their text might be to delete their number.
 But if your fingers start typing before you can stop yourself, go this route.

 “You’ve gotta stop wasting my time!”

-“You deserve someone who is at least going to put in the basic effort of texting back,” Dent says.
-So if it feels like enough is enough, let the know you aren’t interesting in continuing the pattern.
+It doesn’t matter if you’re looking for something casual or more committed, “you deserve someone who is at least going to put in the basic effort of texting back,” Dent says.
+If it feels like enough is enough, let them know you aren’t interested in continuing with a toxic pattern.

 “Ghosting is a huge red flag for me.
 Please don’t text me again.”

 Don’t hesitate to be brutally honest and do what “feels emotionally healthy for you when it comes to the response,” Susan Trombetti, a matchmaker and CEO of Exclusive Matchmaking, tells Bustle.
 Ghosting really is a red flag, so call them out.